What are the top must-know software design patterns?

 4. Builder Pattern

-• Example: A meal planner where a meal consists of several items like burgers, drinks, and sides.
-The Builder pattern can account for the variations in the meal.
+• Example: A meal planner where a meal is assembled from burgers, drinks, and sides.
+The builder absorbs all the variations.

 class MealBuilder { private Meal meal = new Meal(); public MealBuilder addBurger(String type) { /* ... */ } public MealBuilder addDrink(String type) { /* ... */ } public Meal build() { return meal; } }